MikaPS/GardenSimulator2023/README.md

 ### Mobile Play (Offline)

-We started the game with buttons being used for player movements and action, so there was no need to change that.
+We started the game with buttons being used for player movements and actions, so there was no need to change that.
 The game is usable on all devices.
 We used service workers for caching.

-However, we had to change the `vite.config.ts` to ensure our images and yaml file would be parsed offline:
+However, we had to change the `vite.config.ts` to ensure our images and YAML file would be parsed offline:

 ```typescript
  workbox: {